-- Moray Offshore Windfarm (East) Limited (formerly known as Moray Offshore Renewables Limited) the legal entity submitting this Lighting and Marking Plan (LMP); - Moray East Offshore Wind Farm the wind farm to be developed in the Moray East site (also referred as the Wind Farm); - The Moray East site the area in which the Moray East Offshore Wind Farm will be located.
+- Moray Offshore Windfarm (East) Limited (formerly known as Moray Offshore Renewables Limited) - the legal entity submitting this Lighting and Marking Plan (LMP); - Moray East Offshore Wind Farm the wind farm to be developed in the Moray East site (also referred as the Wind Farm); - The Moray East site the area in which the Moray East Offshore Wind Farm will be located.
 Section 36 Consents and associated Marine Licences to develop and operate up to three generating stations on the Moray East site were granted in March 2014.
-At that time the Moray East site was known as the "Eastern Development Area (EDA)" and was made up of three sites known as the Telford, Stevenson and MacColl offshore wind farm sites; The Section 36 Consents and Marine Licences were subsequently varied in March 2018; - Telford, Stevenson and MacColl wind farms these names refer to the three consented offshore wind farm sites located within the Moray East site; - Transmission Infrastructure (TI) includes both offshore and onshore electricity transmission infrastructure for the consented Telford, Stevenson and MacColl wind farms.
-Includes connection to the national electricity transmission system near New Deer in Aberdeenshire encompassing AC offshore substation platforms (OSPs), AC OSP interconnector cables, AC export cables offshore to landfall point at Inverboyndie continuing onshore to the AC collector station (onshore substation) and the additional regional Transmission Operator substation near New Deer.
-A Marine Licence for the offshore TI was granted in September 2014 and a further Marine Licence for two additional distributed OSPs was granted in September 2017.The onshore TI was awarded Planning Permission in Principle in September 2014 by Aberdeenshire Council and a Planning Permission in Principle under Section 42 in June 2015; - Offshore Transmission Infrastructure (OfTI) the offshore elements of the transmission infrastructure, comprising AC OSPs, OSP inter-connector cables and AC export cables offshore to landfall (for the avoidance of doubts some elements of the OfTI will be installed in the Moray East site); - Moray East ES 2012 The ES for the Telford, Stevenson and MacColl wind farms and Associated Transmission Infrastructure, submitted August 2012; - Moray East Modified TI ES 2014 the ES for the TI works in respect to the Telford, Stevenson and MacColl wind farms, submitted June 2014; - The Development the Moray East Offshore Wind Farm and Offshore Transmission Infrastructure (OfTI); - Design Envelope the range of design parameters used to inform the assessment of impacts; and - OfTI Corridor the export cable route corridor, i.e. the OfTI area as assessed in the Moray East Modified TI ES 2014 excluding the Moray East site. - the Applications (1) the Application letter and ES submitted to the Scottish Ministers on behalf of Telford Offshore Windfarm Limited, on 2nd August 2012 and the Additional Ornithology Information submitted to the Scottish Ministers by Moray Offshore Renewables Limited on the 17th June 2013; (2) the Section 36 Consents Variation Application Report for
+At that time the Moray East site was known as the "Eastern Development Area (EDA)" and was made up of three sites known as the Telford, Stevenson and MacColl offshore wind farm sites; The Section 36 Consents and Marine Licences were subsequently varied in March 2018; with the Marine Licences additionally varied in July 2019, April 2020, October 2020 (MacColl) and November 2020 (Telford and Stevenson). - Telford, Stevenson and MacColl wind farms these names refer to the three consented offshore wind farm sites located within the Moray East site; - Transmission Infrastructure (TI) includes both offshore and onshore electricity transmission infrastructure for the consented Telford, Stevenson and MacColl wind farms.
+Includes connection to the national electricity transmission system near New Deer in Aberdeenshire encompassing AC (alternating current) offshore substation platforms (OSPs), AC OSP interconnector cables, AC export cables offshore to landfall point at Inverboyndie continuing onshore to the AC collector station (onshore substation) and the additional regional Transmission Operator substation near New Deer.
+A Marine Licence for the offshore TI was granted in September 2014 and a further Marine Licence for two additional distributed OSPs was granted in September 2017.
+Both Licences were subsequently varied in July 2019 and the Licence for the offshore TI was additionally varied in December 2020.
+The onshore TI was awarded Planning Permission in Principle in September 2014 by Aberdeenshire Council and a Planning Permission in Principle under Section 42 in June 2015.
+In June 2018 Aberdeenshire Council granted Approval of Matters Specified in Conditions for both the Cable Route and the Substation; - Offshore Transmission Infrastructure (OfTI) the offshore elements of the transmission infrastructure, comprising AC OSPs, OSP inter-connector cables and AC export cables offshore to landfall (for the avoidance of doubts some elements of the OfTI will be installed in the Moray East site); - Moray East ES 2012 The ES for the Telford, Stevenson and MacColl wind farms and Associated Transmission Infrastructure, submitted August 2012; - Moray East Modified TI ES 2014 the ES for the TI works in respect to the Telford, Stevenson and MacColl wind farms, submitted June 2014; - The Development the Moray East Offshore Wind Farm and Offshore Transmission Infrastructure (OfTI); - Design Envelope the range of design parameters used to inform the assessment of impacts; - OfTI Corridor the export cable route corridor, i.e. the OfTI area as assessed in the Moray East Modified TI ES 2014 excluding the Moray East site;

-Telford, Stevenson and MacColl Offshore Wind Farms dated December 2017 and (3) the Marine Licence Applications and associated documents submitted for the OfTI Licences.

-Moray East Offshore Wind Farm Consents - are comprised of the following:
+- the Applications (1) the Application letter and ES submitted to the Scottish Ministers on behalf of Telford Offshore Windfarm Limited, on 2nd August 2012 and the Additional Ornithology Information submitted to the Scottish Ministers by Moray Offshore Renewables Limited on the 17th June 2013; (2) the Section 36 Consents Variation Application Report for Telford, Stevenson and MacColl Offshore Wind Farms dated December 2017 and (3) the Marine Licence Applications and associated documents submitted for the OfTI Licences and OSP Licences in June 2014 and May 2017 respectively; - Moray East Offshore Wind Farm Consents are comprised of the following: